West Highland Way Hike 2026

 The Mission

 As part of CMF’s commitment to making disciples, Roots has been providing a grace-driven community for university students in Edinburgh since 2013.
-Since campus ministry is about helping university students take their next steps in discipleship, all funds raised through the West Highland Way trek will be used to support the ministry of Roots as they walk alongside students, helping them know and follow Jesus.
+Since campus ministry is about helping university students take their next steps in discipleship, all funds raised through the West Highland Way trek will be used to support the ministry of Roots as they hike alongside students, helping them know and follow Jesus.

 Why Roots?

 Roots’s mission is to inspire students to grow closer to Jesus through grace-driven community.
-By providing a campus house, friends and mentorship, opportunities to explore the Christian faith, and plenty of free tea and coffee, the 5 members of the Roots team work hard to welcome students from every walk of life into the Roots community.
+By providing a campus house, friends and mentorship, opportunities to explore the Christian faith, and plenty of free tea and coffee, the 5 members of the Roots team work hard to welcome students from every hike of life into the Roots community.

 Roots currently serves at least 70 university students weekly, mostly undergraduates, as well as some masters and doctoral students.
 While some of the students who are part of Roots are from the UK, most are international students who have traveled to the UK for their studies from all over the world.